 Cauda Equina Syndrome - Medical Negligence Solicitors - CES

 This area of the law can be technical and complex and to succeed in receiving damages it is essential that you obtain legal advice from a cauda equina syndrome medical negligence solicitor.
-If you would like advice at no cost just complete the contact form and a personal injury solicitor will review your information and phone you immediately with no charge and with no obligation.
+If you would like advice at no cost just complete the contact form, send an email or call the helpline for referral to an expert law firm.

 Cauda Equina Syndrome most commonly results from a prolapsed disc pressing onto the nerves at the base of the spine.
 Irreparable nerve damage can be caused if the condition is not treated quickly.
 Surgical intervention by a competent neurosurgeon should, in appropriate cases, occur at the first possible opportunity to prevent long term damage.
-If you think that your condition has worsened as a result of medical negligence, contact our cauda equina syndrome medical negligence solicitors for advice at no cost.
+If you think that your condition has worsened as a result of medical negligence, contact our service for referral to a cauda equina syndrome medical negligence solicitor for advice at no cost.

 Delayed Diagnosis & Negligent Surgery